What You Need to Know About Removal of Pelvic Adhesions

-Pelvic adhesions are common in women who have endometriosis that is extensive, or left untreated.
-Adhesions also form after Cesarean sections or other types of open surgery, and can be the result of infections.
+Pelvic adhesions are common in women who have extensive endometriosis that has been left untreated.
+Adhesions can also form after cesarean sections or other types of open surgery and can be the result of infections.
 Scar tissue can grow between two organs in the pelvic area and cause significant pelvic pain.
 Pelvic adhesions can occur around the bladder, bowel, ureter, uterus and ovaries.

 Surgical procedures, such as myomectomy and endometriosis surgery, can also lead to adhesions.
-Adhesions are also more common after open surgery, (meaning the surgeon used an eight-inch incision to gain access to the pelvic cavity), than laparoscopic surgery.
-The risk of adhesions increases with the number of major abdominal and pelvic surgeries.
-Additionally, post-surgery infection or bleeding can lead to adhesion formation due to increased inflammation during the healing process.
+Adhesions are more common after open surgery, (meaning the surgeon used an 8-inch incision to gain access to the pelvic cavity), than laparoscopic surgery.
+The risk of adhesions increases with the number of major abdominal and pelvic surgeries and post-surgery infection or bleeding can lead to adhesion formation due to increased inflammation during the healing process.

-Pelvic adhesions can have an impact on a woman’s ability to conceive and carry a baby to term — particularly pelvic adhesions related to endometriosis.
+Pelvic adhesions can have an impact on a woman’s ability to conceive and carry a baby to term — particularly pelvic adhesions or scar tissue related to endometriosis.

-Pelvic adhesions are treated if they are causing bothersome symptoms by resection surgery, which removes the scar tissue.
-This is best performed as a minimally invasive procedure by fellowship trained laparoscopic specialists, who can ensure that additional adhesions do not form after the resection.
+If pelvic adhesions are causing bothersome symptoms, they should be treated with resection surgery, which removes the scar tissue.
+This is best performed as a minimally invasive procedure by fellowship-trained laparoscopic specialists, who can ensure that additional adhesions do not form after the resection.

 - Laparoscopic removal of scar tissue (lysis of adhesions) is most effective in patients with extensive adhesions and adhesions involving the bowel.

-- In cases of mild adhesions, cutting down of adhesions may not treat all of the pain; In these cases, other causes of pain need to be considered.
+- In cases of mild adhesions, cutting down of adhesions may not treat all of the pain.
+In these cases, other causes of pain such as fibroids or adenomyosis need to be considered.

 - If scar tissue is caused by multiple cesarean deliveries, the removal of the uterus may be necessary to avoid adhesion reformation and repeat surgery.